STARTBODY

 Tefl reviews - Teaching English Esl Efl Tips/difficulties For Students - ✔️ ✔️ ✔️ ITTT

 This video looks at the difficulties students have when learning modal auxiliary verbs.
 The number of usages and the modal auxiliary verbs that can be used for various usages often bring about problems for the students.
 Also, the structure of sentences with modal auxiliary verbs can be confusing.
 Watch this video to understand all the difficulties students face with modal auxiliary verbs.
 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.
-With this unit, I have been...
+With this unit, I...
 [Read more]

 Teaching English to Japanese Students Sarah Breaux - ✔️ ✔️ ✔️ ITTT

 Teaching English to Japanese students can be very difficult because of cultural and lingual differences.
 Japanese students are very different from American and European students.
 An advantage is their tendency to be more reserved and well behaved.
 However, they do not like to speak in class because they do not want to appear arrogant (Ikeda).
 This is a cultural custom and it will take extra encouragement to coax the students to talk.
 Also, students do not like to make eye contact and will become very embarrassed if they do not know an answer (Ikeda).
 Teachers must be sensitive to these manners in order to conduct a comfortable class for the students.
-A gradual progression toward a more English style class will be the most productive approach to classroom differences (Kawano).One major...
+A gradual progression toward a more English style class will be the most productive approach to classroom differences...
 [Read more]

 Tefl reviews - Teaching English Esl Efl Tips/student Groups - ✔️ ✔️ ✔️ ITTT

 There are many different types of groups of students that you will encounter when teaching English as a foreign language.
 This video introduces you to the five different types of student groups.
 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.
 This unit has identified how to effectively use verbal and non-verbal communication in a classroom setting.
-It also recognized different student grouping (with its advantages and disadvantages) and classroom arrangement suitable...
+It also recognized different student grouping (with its advantages and disadvantages) and classroom arrangement...
 [Read more]

 Problems facing Korean learners in the ESL classroom Rachel Waddell - ✔️ ✔️ ✔️ ITTT

 Students of English as a foreign language can possibly face a multitude of problems, many of which will be of the same nature for all nationalities.
 However, different countries will each throw up their own set of specific problems for learners.
 Having taught all ages/ class sizes and for all purposes in Korea, I have noticed and begun the process of resolving at least, several country specific problems.
 In Korea, as indeed with many Asian countries, the primary problem arises with beginner learners, of a different alphabet.
 Learning English must begin first with letter recognition which is entirely different from that of their own language.
 Although many sounds are similar, the English alphabet does introduce a number of letters unheard of in the Korean alphabet.
-As will be discussed...
+As will be...
 [Read more]

 Motivating young learners Edward Zanazzo - ✔️ ✔️ ✔️ ITTT

 Although, at the beginning of an English course, students can be very excited and enthusiastic when first confronted with their teacher, the person who will introduce them to a new, fascinating, foreign language, as time goes by the sense of novelty and curiosity that seemed so strong at the beginning, seem to gradually subside in the eyes of the pupils, especially those of young age, leaving the teacher with the sometimes difficult task of re-building their general interest in learning and not least, their level of motivation, which in nearly all warps of life, is the key to success.
-Motivation, in the field of learning, is a quality that can be more practically viewed by splitting it into three values: „XPure love of and interest in learning.The more fun and exciting the activity...
+Motivation, in the field of learning, is a quality that can be more practically viewed by splitting it into three values: „XPure love of and interest in learning.The more fun and exciting the...
 [Read more]

 Problems for Learners in Costa Rica Tina Newton - ✔️ ✔️ ✔️ ITTT

 Teaching English to students in Costa Rica is probably one of the easiest countries in the world in which to teach English.
 First of all, English is now required in the schools, Spanish is much closer to English in most sounds, almost identical alphabets are used, the general culture is open, the students like to talk, and the education of Costa Ricans is relatively high.
 However, there are several problems that can be encountered, some of which are rather unexpected, which include pronunciation, spelling, discipline, motivation, and general education level.
 There are certain pronunciation difficulties that Costa Ricans encounter.
 The primary one is with the 'th' sound.
-There is no sound like that in Latin American Spanish so they want to say it with just a 't', 'd', or 'f' sound and not...
+There is no sound like that in Latin American Spanish so they want to say it with just a 't', 'd', or 'f'...
 [Read more]

 The Importance and Challenges of Parental Involvement for Young English Language Learners Emily Cherniack - ✔️ ✔️ ✔️ ITTT

 In terms of supporting and sustaining successful and high achieving students, parents play a significant role.
 Parents provide guidance, role modeling, and make decisions about every aspect of their child's educational experience.
 In fact, there is an abundance of research and evidence that point towards the key role parents play in a child's success in school (NYIM, 2004).
 Research has found that regardless of family background, students who have parents that are active in their education are more likely to have; higher grades, better school attendance, good social skills, and go on to postsecondary education (Barton, 2006).
-While there is no one single definition of parental involvement, generally it is defined as, 'when parents actively, critically, resourcefully and responsibly...
+While there is no one single definition of parental involvement, generally it is defined as, 'when parents actively, critically, resourcefully and ...
 [Read more]

 Games in the ESL and EFL classroom Erin Pettinger - ✔️ ✔️ ✔️ ITTT